- Head of Student Programs, Scholars’ Lab

 Peer Review Publications

-- “The Futures of Digital Humanities Pedagogy in a Time of Crisis”, The Digital Futures of Graduate Study in the Humanities (forthcoming).
+- “The Futures of Digital Humanities Pedagogy in a Time of Crisis”, The Digital Futures of Graduate Study in the Humanities (under review).

 - “The Three-Speed Problem in Digital Humanities Pedagogy”, in What We Teach When We Teach DH: Digital Humanities in the Classroom, part of the Debates in Digital Humanities Pedagogy (under review).

 - Amanda Visconti, Brandon Walsh, and Scholars’ Lab Community, “Running a Collaborative Research Website and Blog with Jekyll and GitHub,” The Programming Historian 9 (2020), https://doi.org/10.46430/phen0090.